Strabox/File-Server-and-Client/README.md

 ## Goals

-Develop a Server to serve files to Clients using TCP/IP and UDP/IP in a multithreaded fashion.
+Develop a Server and Client to download/upload files TCP/IP and UDP/IP in a multithreaded fashion.

+## Project Group

+- @carboned4